 R8 (Mandatory and optional activities).
 Depending on the state of object instances certain activities are mandatory for progressing with the control-flow.
 At the same time, users should be allowed to optionally execute additional activities (e.g., to write certain attributes even if they are not required at the moment).
-It must be possible for users to clearly distinguish between these two types.
-Example 8a (Mandatory activity): After a review has been initiated by a personnel officer, the assigned employee either must provide or refuse the review; i.e., a form-based activity needs to be mandatorily performed.

-Example 8b (Optional activity): After a review request has been triggered by the personnel officer (i.e., attributes application and employee are set), he should be further allowed to update object attribute remark.
+Example 8a (Mandatory activity): After a review has been initiated, the assigned employee either must provide or refuse the review; i.e., a form-based activity needs to be mandatorily performed.
+(Optional activity) After a review request has been triggered by the personnel officer (i.e., attributes application and employee are set), he should be further allowed to update object attribute remark.
 Generally, he may update certain object attributes, while an employee fills in a review.